kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

 {{#/tab }}
 {{#/tabs }}

-After a short while, our control plane should be up and in `Ready` state, let's check the status using `kubectl get nodes`:
+After a short while, our control plane should be running and in `Ready` state, let's check the status using `kubectl get nodes`:

 ```bash